-- The growth of non-oil sector was robust, driven by rising commodity
+- The growth of non-Petroleum sector was robust, driven by rising commodity

-- Gabon has twenty-three oil companies, including nine North American, five European, two
+- Gabon has twenty-three Petroleum companies, including nine North American, five European, two

 Australian, two South African, and one from the People's Republic of China.

-- The second biggest producers, Shell Gabon (3.5 million tons) and Total Fina Elf became Total (5 million tons) were both on 70% of the Gabonese
+- The second biggest producers, Shell Gabon (3.5 million tonnes) and Total Fina Elf became Total (5 million tonnes) were both on 70% of the Gabonese Petroleum.

 To guarantee the exploitation of its natural resources, Gabon has put in place a legal and fiscal framework for foreign direct investment.

 - Creation in 2002, of the Agency for Promotion of Private Investment.
 The main objective is to advise to foreign investors, and facilitating administrative procedures related to business creation.